CityScope/CityMatrix_Sim_AI/analysis/NOTES_ALEX_RYAN_TEST_LATEST.md

 For a `'DENSITY'` type move, we only look at the index in the density array, not the actual value.
 This deals with small errors on the toggle.

-We use a `MOVE_THRESHOLD = 3` to deal with the cities that are sent in between moves by the GH client.
+We use a `MOVE_THRESHOLD` to deal with the cities that are sent in between moves by the GH client.

 We bucket the rates into `BIN_SIZE = 5` groups to look at the rates over time.